 Right now in Largo, it is 54 degrees.
 Today’s forecast calls for mostly sunny weather, with a high of 84 and a low of 62 degrees.

 So, at last, it is cooling here in the subtropics.
-The dank, relentless, unchanging heat of the five-month summer may at last be breaking, for the moment.
+The dank, relentless, unchanging heat of the five-month summer may at last be breaking — but, again, perhaps only for the moment.

-As for the lingering darkness — darkness, like cool weather, can be a comfort in Florida, for it sometimes seems a clime in which, like the prison cells of savage miscreants, the lights are always left on so the guards can keep an eye on them.
+As for the lingering night’s darkness — darkness, like cool weather, can be a comfort in Florida, for it sometimes seems a clime in which, like the prison cells (speaking of prison cells) of convicted and sentenced savage miscreants, the lights are always left on so the guards can keep an eye on them.
 But that is only my perception.
-There is a fair amount of ragged, private beauty here, too, between the macadam and utility areas.
-And who doesn’t like a sunny day?
+There is a fair amount of ragged, palm-blown private beauty here, too, between the typical American landscape of macadam, utility poles, warehouses, junk car graveyards and strip centers.

-The fact is, people, like raindrops, are pouring down on this ‘paradise.’
+The fact is, people, like raindrops in a gale, are blowing into this ‘paradise.’
 Or, escaping to it.
 I did.
 Or I tried to.
 To escape, that is.
 But, as the old saying would have it, you can run but you can’t hide — from life.
+And there absolutely is no geographic cure from our troubles.

 Good grief!

-I had not meant to write so much.
+I had not meant to turn into a ruminative, wandering cow.
 I had meant only simply to write of that moment with little Lorraine, my friend.

 Her name was Lorraine Peters.
-Her older sister, friend to my teenage sister, was Anne.
-Both girls were red-headed with freckles, like my sister.
-On that winter’s day, we both would have been wearing winter coats.
+Her older sister was a friend of my older sister Anne.
+On that winter’s day, both Lorraine and I would have been wearing winter coats.
 We were, perhaps, nine-years-old, maybe ten.
-I don’t recall how we happened to be together on a winter’s evening walking down steep, snow-covered Pope’s Hill Street to the corner of what had once been a dirt road named Sewell Street but was now a paved street named Salina Road. ( A far cry from Caribbean Way.)
-I lived a half block to west on Neponset Avenue.
+I don’t recall how we happened to be together on a winter’s evening walking down steep, snow-covered Pope’s Hill Street to the corner of what had once been a dirt road named Sewell Street and eventually a paved street named Salina Road. ( A far cry from the street out my window now named Caribbean Way.)
+I lived a half block to the southwest on Neponset Avenue.
 Lorraine lived perhaps two hundred yards to the southeast across an empty field on Freeport Street.

-If the field was still there and not yet built over with a supermarket, or perhaps a supermarket under construction, then it was perhaps winter, 1957.
+If the field was still there and not yet built over with Elm Farm supermarket, or perhaps the excavation of a supermarket under construction, then it was perhaps winter, 1956.
+If the market had been built and had its grand opening one snowy night, it might have been 1957.
 I can’t be sure.
 Can’t pinpoint it.
+What does time matter?
+It was just one of those yesterdays.

-It was time for both Lorraine and me to be home for supper, I’m sure.
+It might have mattered to us children at that time that it was time for both Lorraine and me to be home for supper.

-The snow was fresh, the air clear and cold.
-The new snowfall — it had only been a moderate snowstorm, perhaps four or five inches — would soon be soiled with city grime, sand and dog urine.
+The snow that newly dark evening was fresh and unblemished, the air clear and cold.
+The new snowfall — it had only been a moderate snowstorm, perhaps three or four inches — would soon be soiled with city grime, sand or salt and dog urine.
 But now, it was pure and blue in the new darkness.
-And there had been enough of it, and apparently enough wind, to form little banks on street corners.

 Lorraine would have been wearing a stocking cap.
-She was not pretty.
-No, rather plain, but very nice.
+She was not especially pretty, but sweet enough to make her a beautiful companion.

 Had we been sledding on Pope’s Hill?
 Did we have our sleds with us?
 Was it before or after Christmas?
 I don’t recall.
 Lorraine was an intelligent little girl.
 Mature, good company.
 But I was not often in her company.

-Suddenly, at the corner of Selina and Pope’s Hill (a short street likely named for some long-ago Yankee merchant long before we Irish moved to the neighborhood), Lorraine and I paused to admire a little bank of the new snow.
-It glowed — was there a dim street light nearby or was it after dinner already and a full moon was illuminating this bank of whiteness?
+Suddenly, at the corner of Selina and Pope’s Hill (a short street likely named for some long-ago Yankee merchant long before we Irish moved to the neighborhood), Lorraine and I paused to admire a little bank of the new snow at the corner of Selina and Pope’s Hill by the Desmond’s house.
+It glowed — was there a dim street light nearby or was it after dinner already and perhaps a full moon illuminating this patch of whiteness?

-Or did that snow bank just seem to glow of its own cold magical inner essence?
-The fragile glow of the beautiful.
+Or did that moducum of snow just seem to glow of its own cold magical inner essence?
+The fragile glow of the beautiful, as inward beauty shone forth from Lorraine.

 And suddenly I heard Lorraine in her high, buoyant voice say, “look at the crystals!”

-She was talking of those pinpoints of light, like a starry firmament, that are the property of all freshly fallen snow.
+She was talking of those moist pinpoints of light, like a tiny, starry firmament, that are the property of all freshly fallen snow.

-And the pure essence of being civilized, springing up among people even so young as we were, is the capacity to discern beauty in nature, and to note it to another human.
+And the pure essence of civilization, springing up among people even so young as we were, is the capacity to discern beauty in nature, and to note it to another human.
+Look at the sunset!
+Look at the waterfall!
+Look at that butterfly!

 Had I been with one of my young male friends, would he have pointed out that sparkle imbedded in the new-fallen snow?
 Were we young boys quite that “civilized” yet?
 Wasn’t it in the feminine nature to see it and, more especially, to note it?
 Am I permitted to speculate in these contentious times that the feminine spirit might well be the vanguard of civilization?
 For a snowbank should never just be — a snowbank.